Programs & Services

 Click on them to learn more - or - use the left navigation to quickly page through them.

-Adult Family Care Program
+Adult Foster Care Program

 - Provides a supportive family environment for people with disabilities who need extra assistance and housing.

 - Offers caregivers information about services and short-term individual or family consultation.